CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Security Modules.md

    ![](../Azure-Virtual-Desktop-v3/media/blackedout.png)

+   >**Note :** If you are not able to capture the blacked-out screenshot of the session desktop, re-start the session desktop and re-perform the above step

 1. In your Own PC, open file explorer and navigate to **Pictures/Screenshots** and open the screenshot you took in Step-36

 1. Now you have successfully enabled the Screen Capture Protection in your Session host.